United States SailGP Team: 2022-23 Season

 Spithill's second season saw hit form falter, failing to reach the top three in any of the first four rounds.
 Despite this, in Saint-Tropez he took the team to their first event win, beating New Zealand and Great Britain to do so.
 The team kept the momentum, finishing 2nd place in Cádiz the next race, but failed to reach a final agin that season.
 The team suffered their worst result yet that season, coming 7th out of nine boats.

 2023-24 Season

 In 2023 Jimmy Spithill announced his departure from the United States SailGP team, which he had led since 2020, to help form the Red Bull Italy SailGP Team that debuted the next season.
 Spithill sailed the first 5 rounds of the season before beiong replaced by American Taylor Canfield, who won the 2013 and 2020 World Match Racing Tour.
-This season, despite three top three finishes and an event win in Cádiz, the team suffered from the mid season helm chance, finishing 8th, only ahead of Switzerland and new team Germany.
+This season, despite three top three finishes and an event win in Cádiz, the team suffered from the mid season helm change, finishing 8th, only ahead of Switzerland and new team Germany.